This text was taken with the friendly approval from the Ancient Hebrew Research Center

 Appearance vs. Functional Description

-Greek thoughts describe objects in relation to it's appearance.
-Hebrew thoughts describe objects in relation to it's function.
+Greek thoughts describe objects in relation to its appearance.
+Hebrew thoughts describe objects in relation to its function.

-is "a strong leader".
+is rather "a strong leader".

 A deer stag is one of the most powerful animals of the forest, and is seen as "a strong leader" among the other animals.
 Also, the oak tree's wood is very strong compared to other trees such as the pine, which is soft.
-Therefore, the oak is considered to be a "strong leader" among the trees of the forest.
+Therefore, the oak is considered to be a "strong leader" among all the trees of a forest.

 Notice the two distinct translations of the one Hebrew word

-When translating the Hebrew into English, the translator must give a Greek description to a Hebrew word, which is why we have two different ways here of translating one verse.
-This same word is also translated as a "ruler" in 2 Kings 24.15, who is a man who is a strong leader.
+When translating the Hebrew into English, the translator must give a Greek description to a Hebrew word, which is why we have two different ways of translating one verse.
+This same word ayil is also translated as "ruler" in 2 Kings 24.15, who is a man who is a strong leader.

 Another example of Greek thought would be the following description of a common pencil: "it is yellow and about 8 inches long".
 A Hebrew description of the pencil would be related to its function, such as "I write words with it".
 Notice that the Hebrew description uses the verb "write", while the Greek description uses the adjectives "yellow" and "long".
-Because of Hebrew's functional descriptions, verbs are used much more frequently then adjectives.
+Because of Hebrew's functional descriptions, verbs are used much more frequently than adjectives.